squaresLab/melt_action/README.md

 MELT is a GitHub action that generates comby rules for clients of a library when a pull request contains deprecations.
 Clients can use these comby rules to adapt to the changes in the library.

+*This is a work in progress.
+The current docker image does not contain the latest version of MELT.*

 ## Features

 - Automatically generates comby rules from a pull request containing deprecations